 “I’d like to buy your stepdad’s book.”

 After some last words, the siblings left the store and continued their walk down the street and towards the docks.
 Franziska looked serious as she went with the book in her arms.
-Stefan was starting to suspect that there was more to his sister’s curiosity than just wanting to play post-Collapse botanist.
+Stefan was starting to suspect there was more to his sister’s curiosity than just wanting to play post-Collapse botanist.

-“Hey Franzi, why don’t we get something to eat and then sit down so you can read your book?” as he finished speaking, he noticed his sister was not by his side anymore.
+“Hey Franzi, why don’t we get something to eat and then sit down so you can read your book?”
+As he finished speaking, he noticed his sister was not by his side anymore.

 He saw her across the street, staring at the window of a chocolate store so close her nose left a mark on the glass.
 Stefan approached with the intention of dragging her away, when the tempting display of sweets made him change his mind.
 They walked in just in time to hear the explanation the seller was giving to a customer.